sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/0. Overview/README.md

 GNU Autotools are GNU Autoconf, GNU Automake, GNU Libtool

 ## Why we need CMake
-Because Windows and Linux have entirely different binary system, there are necessary to write another script to generate build system
+Because Windows and Linux have entirely different binary system, there are necessary to write another script to generate build system.
 For instance, build boost need to run windows script:
 ```
 > .\bootstrap.bat